top of page

 The Rock

-The Rock is an eight-time WWF/E Champion, beginning back with his first reign in November 1998 right near the peak of the business.
-Along the way, Rock defeated the likes of Mankind, Triple H, Kurt Angle and CM Punk to capture his belts, which he held for roughly one year when combined.
+The Rock was an eight-time WWF/E Champion, beginning back with his first reign in November 1998 right near the peak of the business.
+Rock defeated the likes of Mankind, Triple H, Kurt Angle and CM Punk to capture his belts, which he held for roughly one year combined.

 Randy Orton